lonelycode/tyk-io-site-content/dashboard-v0-9/plugins/virtual-endpoints.md

 	log("Batch Test initialised")
 	```

-The Virtual Endpoint plugin has access to the same methods taht the tyk plugins API has.
+The Virtual Endpoint plugin has access to the same methods that the tyk plugins API has.
 Please see the relevant documentation in that section to see what methods are available.

 ### Request objects